lemonci/MAC-Ego3D/README.md

 ## Environment Setup

-To set up the required environment, follow these steps:
+To set up the required environment, follow the following steps.
+Alternatively, you can set up the environment using the [**Dockerfile**](https://github.com/Xiaohao-Xu/MAC-Ego3D/blob/main/Dockerfile).

 0. **Git clone the repo with submodules:**
    ```bash
    git clone --recursive https://github.com/Xiaohao-Xu/MAC-Ego3D.git